masaditya/smart-pump-IOT-/README.md

 #smart pump

-an iot project use raspberry PI 3 type B and Ardino UNO R3 to control water in housing complex
+##an iot project use raspberry PI3 and Ardino UNO R3 to control water in housing complex

+in this project we will use :
+	- Raspberry PI3 model B
+	- Arduino R3
+	- Servo m950
+	- Raindrops sensor